pragyandas/hydra/README.md

 # Hydra
 An actor framework for Go - built on NATS ⚡

-"Kill an Actor — It Will Rise Again"

 Hydra is an opinionated, highly configurable, massively scalable actor framework for Go to build resilient applications with location-transparent messaging, automatic scaling, and fault tolerance.

 ## Features